 The investment policy of Sub-fund(s) using a synthetic replication policy (a "Synthetic Replication Policy") is to provide the investors with a return (either on such payout date(s) and/or at the maturity date, as determined in the Book II, or on a daily basis) linked fully or partially to one or several underlying assets (the "Underlying Assets").
 However, these/this Sub-fund(s) will generally not invest directly (and/or fully) in the Underlying Assets.
 Instead, the exposure to the performance of the Underlying Assets will be achieved by way of the conclusion of OTC derivatives, negotiated at arm's length basis with one or several swap counterparties.
-The return that the shareholders will receive will be dependent on the performance of the Underlying Asset in accordance with the investment restrictions and will exchange all or part of the performance and/or income of such Financing Asset to gain exposure to the Underlying Assets or (ii) enter into OTC derivatives with a full or partial initial exchange of the net proceeds of any issue of shares.
+The return that the shareholders will receive will be dependent on the performance of the Underlying Assets.
+The sub-fund(s) may also at any time (i) invest part or all of the net proceeds of any issue of shares in the Financing Asset in accordance with the investment restrictions and will exchange all or part of the performance and/or income of such Financing Asset to gain exposure to the Underlying Assets or (ii) enter into OTC derivatives with a full or partial initial exchange of the net proceeds of any issue of shares.